 Overview: The FWC Derelict Vessel (DV) Removal and Prevention Program was established to assist with the management and prevention of derelict vessels in state waters.
 Derelict vessels create navigational and safety hazards through obstruction of waterways and have significant environmental impacts due to leaking fuel and fluids and the destruction of seagrass.
 Through proactive measures and investigations, FWC and local law enforcement officers are authorized to investigate vessels to determine if they are derelict and order the vessel owners to bring them into compliance or remove them from state waters.
-Identifying and removing derelict vessels can be a complex, lengthy and costly process.
+Identifying and removing derelict vessels can be a complex. lengthy and costly process.
 The FWC uses funding to achieve results in a number of ways.
 Sections 327.4107, 705.103, 823.11, F.S., refer to the at-risk vessel and derelict vessel program.
-The program will execute contracts to facilitate direct removal on the state's behalf; will create and distribute educational materials designed to prevent derelict vessels; and is in the process of creating a vessel turn-in program for at-risk vessel owners who wish to preemptively divest themselves of vessels at risk of becoming derelict.
+The program will execute contracts to facilitate direct removal on the state's behalf: will create and distribute educational materials designed to prevent derelict vessels; and is in the process of creating a vessel turn-in program for at-risk vessel owners who wish to preemptively divest themselves of vessels at risk of becoming derelict.
 Owners and responsible parties of DVs are held accountable through criminal and civil action.

-- RFP solicitations in progress for Vessel Removal, responses due 6/29/22 for evaluation. - RFP solicitations in process for the Long-Term Stored Vessel Study, responses due 6/21/22 for evaluation. - Hiring of additional staff positions for project management currently in progress. - Training for officers and staff on the DV processes and DV Database are scheduled for 7/17/22-7/21/22, and in late July-August 2022. - ITB solicitations currently in progress for direct vessel removals.
+- RFP responses due 6/29/22 for evaluation. - RFP solicitations for the Long-Term Stored Vessel Study, responses due 6/21/22 for evaluation. - Hiring of additional staff positions for project management currently in progress. - Training for officers and staff on the DV processes and DV Database are continued each active year.

 Primary Delivery Mechanisms and Partners, if applicable: The FWC will contract directly and issue purchase orders with businesses to facilitate removals on the state's behalf.
-The Derelict Vessel Removal and Prevention Program will work with statewide partners to implement a new vessel turn-in program, create and distribute education materials designed to prevent derelict vessels.
+The Derelict Vessel Removal and Prevention Program will work with statewide partners to implement a new vessel turn-in program, create, and distribute education materials designed to prevent derelict vessels.